conduits-link/backend/readme.md

   ```
   and type in your root password, set in the step above.

-* Now you're logged into MySQL, create a new superuser account as follows:
+* Now you're logged into MySQL, set up a new superuser account as follows:
      ```SQL
      CREATE USER 'nw'@'localhost'            -- This is the username.
        IDENTIFIED BY 'JnlezOy`nC411"I}4S`Z'; -- This is the password.